 - (F) The Commission shall examine any such complaints to determine whether they should be filed.
 If the Commission determines that a complaint is frivolous or merely duplicative of matters already litigated, it shall deny leave to file the complaint.
 If it does not so find, then the Commission shall enter an order granting leave to file the submitted complaint.
-Commission staff shall then serve complainant with a copy of such order, file-stamp and serve the complaint upon the named respondent, and begin an investigation in accordance with the Rules. - (G) Whenever the Commission enters an order limiting a serial complainant's ability to file complaints with the Commission, Commission staff shall create and maintain a miscellaneous file with the title "In the matter of " and a case number in the following format: [year] M [number of case filed in the category] (e.g., 2016M001), which file shall serve as the repository of such order, any related order, and any materials received from the affected serial litigator during the term of such order which are not related to a case pending at the Commission. - (H) A person to whom the Commission issues an order: - (1) under subsection (D), enjoining him or her or anyone acting on his or her behalf from filing any new complaints at the Cook County Commission on Human Rights without first obtaining leave from the Commission; or - (2) under subsection (F), denying leave to file a submitted complaint, may file with the Commission, in accordance with Section 480.100(A) herein, a Request for Reconsideration of such an order.
+Commission staff shall then serve complainant with a copy of such order, file-stamp and serve the complaint upon the named respondent, and begin an investigation in accordance with the Rules. - (G) Whenever the Commission enters an order limiting a serial complainant's ability to file complaints with the Commission, Commission staff shall create and maintain a miscellaneous file with the title "In thematter of " and a case number in the following format: [year] M [number of case filed in the category] (e.g., 2016M001), which file shall serve as the repository of such order, any related order, and any materials received from the affected serial litigator during the term of such order which are not related to a case pending at the Commission. - (H) A person to whom the Commission issues an order: - (1) under subsection (D), enjoining <a href="https://hier.com/hier - (2) under subsection (F), denying leave to file a submitted complaint, may file with the Commission, in accordance with Section 480.100(A) herein, a Request for Reconsideration of such an order.